bookingcom/shipper/docs/api-reference/porcelain/application.rst

 The ``.spec.template`` is a *Release* template.
 It has the same schema as the :ref:`.spec.environment <api-reference_release_environment>` in a *Release* object.

+*Application*'s ``.spec.template`` can define either a specific chart version, or a SemVer constraint.

+Please refer to `Semantic Version Ranges`_ section for more details on supported cosntrtaints.

 ******
 Status